softwaresaved/common-form-questions/format.md

 * Paragraph Text - longer textual answer
 * Dropdown - a drop down list of options from which one can be chosen
 * Checkboxes - one or more options can be chosen
+* URL - an URL is required if the system can't check then can just use Text
+* Email - an emaill address is required if the system can't check for this then just use Text

 #### sub-question-\<n\>
 This states that a sub question container is about to start and the tags below is (i.e. the consecutive level 5 headings are related to this sub-question)